 I grew up in the green mountains of Vermont and moved to Durango in 2001.
 I graduated from Prescott College with a degree in Environmental Studies: Education for Sustainability.
 I spend my spare time playing in the mountains and on the rivers with my family and friends.
 With what time I have left I am out advocating for environmental issues, protecting our public lands, and helping to protect our rivers.

 I first went down the Animas back in 2002 in a canoe with my brother, Ryan, almost bailed in Corner Pocket, which led me to learn how to kayak.
 In 2003 my friend Stacy and I taught ourselves how to paddle while running the Animas every day.
 That summer was full of swimming and eddy hopping!
 I started working at 4CRS in 2008 and have worn many hats over the years.
-I am a Managing Partner, General and Payable Manager, and Community Events Director.
+I am a Managing Partner and Community Events Director.

-My husband, David and I bought a raft in 2014 to add to our quiver and our love for the river!
-We have two amazing boys, Tucker and Milo who have been rafting the SW desert rivers since infancy.
-We hope to teach them how to enjoy the beautiful canyons in the four corners area while protecting them for future generations.
+I became a rafter in 2014 to add to the boat quiver and my love for the river!
+I have two amazing boys, Tucker and Milo who have been rafting the SW desert rivers since infancy.
+My hope is to teach them how to enjoy the beautiful canyons in the four corners area while protecting them for future generations.

 I am happy to say that throughout my adventures in Colorado, kayaking and rafting have become my favorite activities and I love being surrounded by the boating community and immersed in the deep canyons of the desert.